 The more gross income a person has, the more money they’ll be able to spend each month, which will inevitably determine whether or not they can purchase your product.
 This affects your demographics persona in three ways.

-Which brings us to the second point, who do you want to buy this product?
+That brings us to the second point, who do you want to buy this product?
 If you’ve created a streaming service for young children, then your market is largely going to be new parents.
 Being a parent will affect the amount of disposable income a group has, which will impact how you price your product.

-And that brings us to the final point, whether you should scale your price up or down.
+Now, the final point, whether you should scale your price up or down.
 Comparing who can afford your product with who you want to purchase it will help inform you of whether you need to cut the cost of your product or if you can afford to raise it.

 How to create a psychographics persona